 Myth: An open-casket funeral isn’t an option for people who have donated.

 Truth: What is done when someone donates their organs is no different than what is done when performing an autopsy.
-Once they are clothed, you cannot tell
+Once they are clothed, you cannot tell the difference.

 Myth: I’m too young to make that decision.